janahmedprg/Senior-Design-CapitalOne/README.md

 # Securing Machine Learning Model Deployment with AWS

 ## Introduction
-Our senior design project goal was to deploy a machine learning model and ensure its security against potential attack vectors.
+My senior design project goal was to deploy a machine learning model and ensure its security against potential attack vectors.
 With the increasing adoption of machine learning, it is crucial to be able to understand how to secure ML models.
-This documentation provides a solution with all the steps to securing the endpoint of our deployed model.
+This documentation provides a solution with all the steps to securing the endpoint of my deployed model.

 ## Goal
 - Deploy a machine learning model on a cloud platform.